mcmartins/chaosproxy/README.md

 - host: the full address (including port if not the default for http 80 or https 443).
 Chaos proxy will use this address to concatenate the path from the original request to local.

 3 Connection: refers to the instability that will be caused on connections.

+- stableInterval:  refers to the interval time where connections **won't** be affected (in seconds)
+- unstableInterval: refers to the interval time where connections **will** be affected (in seconds)
+- ignoreEndpoints: a list of endpoints for which connections instability will never apply

 3.1 Request: refers to the instability to create on requests